A Guide to Exploring Downtown Greenville, South Carolina

 Downtown Greenville is bursting with events all year-long – over 300 to be exact!
 Most of the best take place during the busy summer months, although there is fun to be had year-round.
 Here are a few of the best-of-the-best to be on the lookout for during your visit!

 TD Saturday Market – This huge farmer’s market begins in May and runs through October.
 The setting is charming, being located right in the middle of Main Street with large trees cascading over the street.
-The market is quite large for a small city, featuring fresh produce, raw dairy products, and specialty foods from local farms.
+The market is quite large for a small city, featuring fresh produce, raw dairy products, fresh bakery bread, and specialty foods from local farms.
 You will also find several art vendors on-site.

 Main Street Fridays – A free musical festival held from March-September at NOMA square next to the Hyatt hotel.